XarosElite/resume/resume.typ

   company: "Altamira",
   dates: dates-helper(start-date: "May 2024", end-date: "Present"),
 )
-- Worked on a R&D project that integrates a computer vision model into a pipeline for a customer
+- Integrates computer vision R&D projects into scalable pipelines for various customers.
 - Helped lead an Internal Project to create a full stack web application that integrates a Computer Vision model to help a customer process their data.
 Stack included React TS, Flask, Golang, Docker, Docker Compose.

 #work(